AlexanderPoone/CloudProject/_paper_reviews/paper2.md

 - Handoff: the act of warding off an opposing player with the open hand

 The claims by MongoDB that it fulfils all of the four ACID properties: atomicity, consistency, isolation, and durability is dubious.

+Data without a schema is useless.
+You get a document from MongoDB, what do you do with it?
+Read some fields?
+You need to know the names, types and meanings of those fields.
+That's a schema.
+When people say that MongoDB “has no schema”, they really mean that it does not enforce schema the way SQL databases do.
+MongoDB pushes schema concerns up to your application level, where you can handle them more flexibly.
+For example, in order to add a new field to your documents, you don't need to do an all-or-nothing ALTER on your collection—potentially millions of entries.
+You just add that field to your ODM (Mongoose) schema and you're done.

 ----